Pacific Ocean: New Imperialism

-Growing imperialism during the 19th century resulted in the occupation of much of Oceania by European powers, and later Japan and the United States.
+Growing imperialism during the 19th century resulted in the occupation of much of Oceania by European powers, and later by Japan and the by United States.
 Significant contributions to oceanographic knowledge were made by the voyages of HMS Beagle in the 1830s, with Charles Darwin aboard; HMS Challenger during the 1870s; the USS Tuscarora (1873–76); and the German Gazelle (1874–76).

 In Oceania, France obtained a leading position as imperial power after making Tahiti and New Caledonia protectorates in 1842 and 1853, respectively.

 After navy visits to Easter Island in 1875 and 1887, Chilean navy officer Policarpo Toro negotiated the incorporation of the island into Chile with native Rapanui in 1888.
 By occupying Easter Island, Chile joined the imperial nations.
 By 1900 nearly all Pacific islands were in control of Britain, France, United States, Germany, Japan, and Chile.

+In 1898 (Spanish–American War), the United States gained control of Guam and the Philippines from Spain.

+20th century

+Prior to World War I United States attempted to purchase or at least establish a naval base in Galápagos Islands.
+Ecuador's staunch resistance to a US purchase or bases in the islands can be credited to Chilean diplomacy, which in turn was informally backed on this issue by Great Britain and Germany.

+The end of World War I strengthened Japan and the United States in the Pacific, Japan in East Asia and United States mostly so in Latin America.
+Pacific rim countries like Colombia, Ecuador and Peru started to treat the United States as a hegemon, often seeking its mediation in international disputes.
+Chile on the other hand attempted to resist United States influence.

+The Washington Naval Treaty of 1921 is associated with various geopolitical effects in the Pacific Ocean, including the end of the Anglo-Japanese Alliance.
+Although it was not part of the Washington Treaty in any way, the American delegates had made it clear that they would not agree to the treaty unless the British ended their alliance with the Japanese.
+The 1921 Imperial Conference earlier in the year had already decided not to renew the Alliance.
+The regrouping the Royal Navy in 1921 also meant that it left the South Pacific that year.
+This weakened the position of Britain's old-time ally Chile and increased the influence of the United States in the Americas.
+Indirectly, the withdrawal emboldened Peruvian and Bolivian claims against Chile as these two states were often supported diplomatically by the United States.

-Although the United States gained control of Guam and the Philippines from Spain in 1898, Japan controlled most of the western Pacific by 1914 and occupied many other islands during the Pacific War; however, by the end of that war, Japan was defeated and the U.S. Pacific Fleet was the virtual master of the ocean.
+Japan occupied many Pacific islands during the Pacific War (1941–1945); however, by the end of that war, Japan was defeated and the U.S. Pacific Fleet was the virtual master of the ocean.
 The Japanese-ruled Northern Mariana Islands came under the control of the United States.

-Since the end of World War II, many former colonies in the Pacific have become independent states.
+Since the end of World War II, many former colonies in the Pacific have become independent states (→ Decolonisation of Asia).